Drug Dealer Ryan Wellman Jailed for Assaulting Emergency Workers

-The incident leading to Wellman’s arrest and subsequent conviction occurred on October 26, following a collision in the Glynn Valley between Liskeard and Bodmin.
-Wellman was being transported to Derriford Hospital by a Police Constable and a Special Constable when the situation escalated.
+The explosive incident unfolded on October 26 after a crash in the Glynn Valley, between Liskeard and Bodmin.
+Wellman was being taken to Derriford Hospital by a Police Constable and a Special Constable when the chaos erupted.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.